Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Lower bounds for learning self-bounding functions

 For the $\on$-valued parity $\chi = 2f(x)-1$ and any polynomial $p'$ of degree less than $k$, $\E[\chi \cdot p']=0$.
 Further, $\E[|\chi - p'|] \geq 1-\E[\chi \cdot p'] = 1$.
 This implies that for $f$ the $\ell_1$ error of any polynomial of degree at most $k-1$ is at least $1/2$.
 In particular, $d \geq a/(4\epsilon)$. \end{proof}

 We remark that slightly weaker versions of Cor.~\ref{cor:inf-lower-bound-sb} and Cor.~\ref{cor:degree-lower-bound-sb} are known for monotone submodular functions.
-Specifically they require $2^{\Omega(\epsilon^{-2/3})}$ random examples or value queries to PAC learn and also degree $\Omega(\epsilon^{-2/3})$ to approximate \cite{FeldmanKV:13}.
-This suggests a natural open problem of whether the lower bounds for submodular functions can be strengthened to $2^{\Omega(1/\epsilon)}$ examples and $\Omega(1/\epsilon)$ degree.
+Specifically, they require $2^{\Omega(\epsilon^{-2/3})}$ random examples or value queries to PAC learn and also degree $\Omega(\epsilon^{-2/3})$ to approximate \citep{FeldmanKV:13}.